rcarrata/rcarrata.github.io/_posts/2020-08-25-dns-forwarding-openshift.md

 As we can noticed the non-authoritative message dissapeared and instead we will using the nameserver specified (check the server and the address in the two first lines).

-Ok, now that we have a nameserver that resolves properly the opentlc.com subdomains, let's add this to our Openshift cluster using the DNS Forwarding.
+Ok, now that we have a nameserver that resolves properly the opentlc.com subdomains, let's add this to our OpenShift cluster using the DNS Forwarding.

-### Enabling the DNS Forwarding in Openshift 4
+### Enabling the DNS Forwarding in OpenShift 4

 As we describe before, we can use the DNS forwarding to override the forwarding configuration identified in etc/resolv.conf on a per-zone basis by specifying which name server should be used for a given zone.